EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

                         set lower than the PostgreSQL WAL segment size after any applied compression then the concurrent chunk upload method for WAL archiving will be used.

+Extra options for google-cloud-storage cloud provider:
+  --kms-key-name KMS_KEY_NAME
+                        The name of the GCP KMS key which should be used for encrypting the uploaded data in GCS.
 ```
 # REFERENCES